 Goats Head Soup (Virgin ’73) Rating: B+

-Coming off of several terrific albums and a spectacularly successful 1972 tour that many regard as the band's peak (for proof check out the excellent Ladies And Gentlemen...
-The Rolling Stones video, finally released in 2010), Goats Head Soup was a comparative letdown.
+Coming off of several terrific albums and a spectacularly successful 1972 tour that many regard as the band's peak (for proof check out the excellent Ladies And Gentlemen; The Rolling Stones video, finally released in 2010), Goats Head Soup was a comparative letdown.
 After such a string of stirring successes, complacency set in as Mick was busy living the high life with the jet set crowd and Keith was debilitated by drugs, as was Jimmy Miller, who would helm this last album before being booted by the band.
-The resulting album, oddly enough recorded in Jamaica, too often lacks edge and inspiration, as the band were drowning in their own decadence, though it has several extremely notable highlights and when judged strictly on its own merits it has much to recommend about it.
-In addition to two classic singles and two terrific album tracks, the album features lots of wah wah soloing from Mick Taylor, who does some of his best work on this album.
-Charlie and Bill are also as rock solid as ever, but the "Glimmer Twins" minds were elsewhere and as a result the material wasn't up to their usual high standards.
-"Hide Your Love" and "Can You Hear The Music," which sound like Exile and Satanic Majesties rejects, respectively, in particular are rote numbers that should've been rejected or at least reworked.
-And though I'll admit to having a soft spot for them, there's no denying that lyrically speaking the band slips into self-parody on songs such as "Dancing With Mr. D" (which rehashes the Satanic angle but sure ain't no "Sympathy," though I dig its danceable rhythms), "Coming Down Again" (a weary Keith sung drug ballad that's musically pretty but also too long and boring, plus I could do without imagery like "slipped my tongue in someone else's pie"), and "Star Star" (a glammy Berry-esque rocker about groupies that was originally called "Starfucker" before the band's new boss, Atlantic Records Ahmet Ertegun, insisted on the name change).
-Much better is "100 Years Ago," which is notable for Billy Preston's electric clavinet and a pair of wailing wah wah solos from Taylor, who also shines on the hazy, string saturated ballad "Winter" (shades of "Moonlight Mile" for sure), the standout song on the rather lackluster side two and one of the band's all-time underrated gems, in my opinion.
+The resulting album, oddly enough recorded in Jamaica, at times lacks edge and inspiration, as the band were drowning in their own decadence, though it has several extremely notable highlights and when judged strictly on its own merits it has much to recommend about it.
+In addition to two classic singles, two terrific album tracks, and some other good songs, the album features lots of wah wah soloing from Mick Taylor, who does some of his best work on this album (like on the otherwise forgettable “Hide Your Love”).
+Charlie and Bill are also as rock solid as ever, but the "Glimmer Twins" minds were elsewhere and as a result the material wasn't up to their usual high standards (in particular, “Can You Hear The Music” is a less than necessary return to Satanic Majesties-era psychedelia).
+And though I'll admit to having a soft spot for each of them, there's no denying that lyrically speaking the band slips into self-parody on songs such as "Dancing With Mr. D" (which rehashes the Satanic angle but it sure ain’t no "Sympathy," though I dig its funky, danceable rhythms), "Coming Down Again" (a weary Keith sung drug ballad that's musically pretty and singable but also drags a bit, plus I could do without imagery like "slipped my tongue in someone else's pie"), and "Star Star" (a fun, raunchy, glammy Chuck Berry-esque rocker about groupies that was originally called "Starfucker" before the band's new boss, Atlantic Records Ahmet Ertegun, insisted on the less controversial name change).
+As for the two terrific album tracks, "100 Years Ago" is notable for Billy Preston's electric clavinet and a pair of wailing wah wah guitar solos from Taylor, who also shines on the hazy, strings-saturated ballad "Winter" (shades of "Moonlight Mile" for sure), the standout song on the rather lackluster side two and one of the band's all-time underrated gems.
 As for side one, it contains the two aforementioned classics, my favorite of which is the hard rocking "Doo Doo Doo Doo Doo (Heartbreaker)," on which Taylor and Preston again shine.
 So does Mick, who sings powerfully lyrics that present seedy, violent urban dramas with a gritty realism.
 The horns, arranged by Price as was often the case, hit the spot as well, as do those catchy "doo doo..." backing chants.
 As for the album's smash hit single, "Angie," many fans at the time felt that it was too "schmaltzy" for such a quintessential rock band, and maybe the strings are laid on a bit thick, but I for one really like this sensitive acoustic/piano ballad.
 Rumored to be about David Bowie's then wife Angela or maybe Mick's ex-Marianne Faithfull, nobody really seems to know for sure, but Mick affectingly sings it like he really means it, and he's obviously haunted by the titular heroine, whoever she is (I wonder how his wife Bianca felt about this song?).
 Anyway, on the whole this album, the band's third straight U.S/U.K. #1, is a pretty far distance from their recent run of excellence, as the Stones were an unfocused, intellectually lazy group at this point.
-However, these guys could still flat-out play, thereby elevating several of the less substantial tracks, for example the enjoyably energetic country-tinged rocker (and it does rock) "Silver Train," on which Stewart plays his standard boogie piano while Taylor adds scorching slide guitar (Johnny Winter actually recorded the song earlier that same year on his Still Alive and Well album).
-And let's face it, the early '70s Stones at less than their best were still better than 90% of the rock bands out there.
+However, these guys (particularly Taylor) could still flat-out play, thereby elevating several of the less substantial tracks, for example the enjoyably energetic country-tinged rocker (and it does rock) "Silver Train," on which Stewart plays his standard boogie piano while Taylor adds scorching slide guitar (Johnny Winter actually recorded the song earlier that same year on his Still Alive and Well album).
+And let's face it, the early '70s Stones at less than their very best were still better than 95% of the rock bands out there.

 It's Only Rock 'n' Roll (Virgin ’74) Rating: B+